JasperDeasey/WhistlerAlerts.ca/README.md

 ### Usage
 It is an online application that allows users to track days on Whistler Blackcomb and recieve an email when the day becomes available.
-Currently, it is available on http://172.105.11.44/; however, this will soon be taken down as Linode does not allow emails to send without a 3rd part email manager (to reduce spam emails).
+It is available on http://whistleralerts.ca/ and alerts users (after a LOT of trial and error).

 ### How it's made
 The application is created in Python using Flask to run the website, Selenium to scrape data from whistlerblackcomb.com, Bootstrap to style, a Linode server running Ubuntu, and Apache.
-The program running on Linode's linux server is slightly modified so that it avoids apache's restrictions.
+The program running on Linode's linux server is slightly modified from the version on this repository.

 ### Challenges
 Getting the linux server to work was very tricky - it was my first time using linux, and the debugging process took time to understand.